-Either your website is targeting the wrong keywords or your website isn’t primed for keyword optimization.
+Either your website is targeting the wrong keywords or your website isn’t primed with keyword optimization.

-To measure the ROI and success of SEO initiatives, you need to track organic keyword conversions in Google Analytics.
+To measure the ROI and success of SEO initiatives, you do the following:

 If like every other GA user you are seeing (not provided) under the keywords column in Google Analytics, don’t be concerned this is nothing new.

-In fact, the gradual disappearance of not provided keywords has been taking place since 2011.
+In fact, the gradual disappearance of organic keywords has been taking place since 2011.

-Google wants to protect the privacy of its users, but they’ve taken it too far—99% too far.
+Google wants to protect the privacy of its users.

 In the past, Google Analytics would reveal all keyword data.

-But in 2011, it started to encrypt search data.
+But in 2011, Google started to encrypt search data.
 You can read more about the history in our beginner’s guide to ‘not provided’.

 Hence, this is why you see (not provided) in place of 99% of your acquisition keywords and the remainder is probably (not set).